bomonike/bomonike.github.io/anthropic-certs.md

 {% include whatever.html %}

-This article was completely hand-crafted (for now).
+This article was hand-crafted based on AI responses.

 <a name="Company"></a>